modelscope/evalscope/README.md

 #### VLMEvalKit Evaluation Backend

 To facilitate the use of the VLMEvalKit evaluation backend, we have customized the VLMEvalKit source code and named it `ms-vlmeval`.
-This version encapsulates the configuration and execution of evaluation tasks based on the original version and supports installation via PyPI, allowing users to initiate lightweight VLMEvalKit evaluation tasks through Eval-Scope.
+This version encapsulates the configuration and execution of evaluation tasks based on the original version and supports installation via PyPI, allowing users to initiate lightweight VLMEvalKit evaluation tasks through EvalScope.
 Additionally, we support API-based evaluation tasks in the OpenAI API format.
 You can deploy multimodal model services using ModelScope [swift](https://github.com/modelscope/swift).

 ##### Installation
 ```shell